DorFerenc/Parallel_Proximity_Criteria/README.md

 ____________________________________________________________________________________________________

+It seems like you want to implement a master-worker pattern using MPI to distribute computation tasks among multiple processes, and then perform distance calculations using OpenMP within each worker.
+Here's an outline of how you can achieve this:

+1. **Master Process (Rank 0):**

+   - Read input data and distribute necessary parameters and data to worker processes.
+   - Perform GPU-accelerated computation using CUDA.
+   - Receive results from worker and his own processes after computing workerPointsTcount with GPU.
+   - Collect and combine the results from all worker processes.
+   - Build a new array containing all points from each worker for all t values.
+   - Send the new FINAL_POINTS array to each worker.
+   - Perform Parallel Proximity Criteria Check using OpenMP on the new array.
+   - Collect and combine the results from all worker processes.
+   - Write the combined results to the output file.

+2. **Worker Processes (Rank 1 and beyond):**

+   - Receive parameters and data from the master process.
+   - Perform GPU-accelerated computation using CUDA.
+   - Send the computed results to the MASTER.
+   - Receive the new FINAL_POINTS array from the MASTER.
+   - Perform Parallel Proximity Criteria Check using OpenMP on the new array.
+   - Send computed results back to the master process.

 #### Problem Decomposition:

 1. **Dividing t Values:** Divide the t values into chunks, and assign each chunk to a different CPU core for Proximity Criteria checks.